secar600/secar-documents/source/extended_gas_target.rst

     - Upstream 3 and downstream 3.
     - Upstream 2 and downstream 2.
     - Upstream 1 and downstream 1.
 - Turn OFF the Roots blower pumps from pump 6 to pump 1 (i.e., in reverse order) while waiting 10 seconds after each step before switching the next pump OFF.
-Roots blower pump #4 (and also Roots blower #7) is disconnected for the extended gas target cofiguration.
+Roots blower pump 7.) is disconnected for the extended gas target cofiguration.
 - Turn OFF the DV650 pumps.

     - Go to their control panel (see :numref:`DV650_panel`).